amtoine/amtoine.github.io/content/posts/you-shall-not-rebase.md

 with this flow
 - the conflicts are solved in `e`
-- reviewers only have to check that `e'` is valid
+- reviewers only have to check that `e` is valid

 :partying_face: